Zatsu Tabi: That's Journey: Manga

 Written and illustrated by Kenta Ishizaka, Zatsu Tabi: That's Journey began serialization in ASCII Media Works' Dengeki Maoh magazine on March 27, 2019.
-As of June 2025, thirteen tankōbon volumes have been released.
+As of June 2026, fifteen tankōbon volumes have been released.
 In June 2025, Kadokawa announced that it would digitally publish the series in English on the BookWalker Global service starting on June 7.

 A spin-off series illustrated by Meidosuki, titled Zatsu Tabi: Another Side View – Hasunuma Koyomi no Nichijō (ざつ旅 -Another Side View- 蓮沼暦の日常), was serialized in Dengeki Maoh from October 27, 2023, to October 27, 2025.
-The first tankōbon volume was released on December 27, 2024.
+Two tankōbon volumes were released on December 27, 2024, and December 27, 2025.